What Is Voyeurism? And What Do You Do If You’re Accused?

-Voyeurism is the act of spying on people engaged in intimate acts, such as undressing, sexual activity or other actions of a private nature.
-There is usually a sexual interest attached to the spying.
-In some cases of voyeurism, photos or videos are made of the person or people being spied on.
+Voyeurism is definitive of the act of spying on people engaged in intimate acts, such as undressing, sexual activity or other actions of a private nature.
+There is typically a sexual interest attached to the activity.
+In some cases of voyeurism, photos or videos are taken of the person or people being spied on.

 The main characteristics of voyeurism are that the viewing is illicit and the victim is unaware.

 Voyeurism is a relatively new criminal offence, having been created by the Sexual Offences Act 2003.
 It is classed as a paraphilia (that is, a condition characterised by abnormal sexual desires, typically involving extreme or dangerous activities).
 Voyeurs are categorised as sexual addicts.

 There are a number of behaviours that fall under the voyeurism:

 - Watching people through windows or gaps in the walls or doors.

 - ‘Upskirting’, where pictures or footage of women’s bodies are taken by hidden cameras purposely position under skirts, normally on public transport.

 - Partaking on websites that allow you to watch people engage in intimate activity without their knowledge or consent.